Due to the Coronavirus pandemic, we will be holding 10:30 worship and all programming online rather than in person.

 You can stay up to date with Fairmont’s plans for moving forward by clicking HERE.
 Thank you for your patience and compassion, and for being the body of Christ.

 Traditional Worship Service – 10:30am, Sanctuary

-***Please note that until further notice, all services will be held via live stream only.
+***Please note that until further notice, seating is limited at the 8:30 service and the 10:30 service will be held via live stream only.

 Reflection on Scripture